 Address: Leboh Ayer Keroh

-If you’re an animal lover and wondering what to see in Melaka, then a visit to the Melaka Zoo is a must.
+This Melaka place is great if you’re an animal lover and wondering what to see in Melaka, then a visit to the Melaka Zoo is a must.
 Located in Ayer Keroh, Melaka Zoo is the second largest zoo in Malaysia (the National Zoo of Malaysia being the biggest).

 Spread out over 54 acres, the zoo is home to over 1200 animals from 215 different species including birds, tigers, elephants, zebras, orang-utans, panthers, deers, rhinoceros, reptiles and many more.